Restore. Protect. Smile.

 • If the tooth is compromised due to decay or loss of structure, replacement may be more complex and involve additional procedures or may not be possible.

-• Dentists assess the tooth and surrounding area to determine whether a new crown can be placed.
+• Dentists assess the tooth and the surrounding area to determine whether a new crown can be placed.

 Each case is different.
 Your dental history, hygiene, and bite pressure all influence how often a crown may need to be replaced.